 Prior to embarking on my path towards chaplaincy, I worked as an attorney with legal aid organizations (nonprofits that provide free legal services to those who can't afford legal help).
 Though I enjoyed advocacy and litigation, my personal experience with grief and loss, combined with a deep plunge into meditation and Tibetan Buddhism, revealed a palpable calling to a different kind of service work.
 I maintain a tremendous respect for social workers, advocates, legal aid attorneys, and other kinds of healers and change-makers who work tirelessly for justice and sanity.
 Among my offerings are group wellness trainings for these heart-warriors who are on the "front lines" of working with suffering.

 During my free time, I meditate, read, and write poetry and essays on spiritual topics.
 I also enjoy a healthy dose of doing nothing, urban wandering, and discussing all kinds of dharma with my friends and family.
 My home base is in Berkeley, California but I provide one-on-one sessions nationally via video-conferencing.
-For those interested in group wellness trainings in the Bay Area, I happily provide those in person.
+For those interested in group wellness trainings in the Bay Area, I happily provide those in person (depending on current coronavirus health recommendations).
 Thank you so much for your interest!
 I look forward to meeting and working with you.